cixtor/slackapi/README.md

 username:channel> :exit
 ```

-Also, you can pass an environment variable `VERBOSE=true` to print additional information during the execution of certain operations to troubleshoot issues with either the communication with the Slack API service or the program in itself.
+Also, you can pass an environment variable `SLACK_VERBOSE=true` to print additional information during the execution of certain operations to troubleshoot issues with either the communication with the Slack API service or the program in itself.

 ### Chat Session Commands